mdlog/nectiq/README.md

 **Current Status:** Wave 1-2 Complete ✅ | **Next:** Wave 3-4 (Build & Optimize) 🔜

+> 🚧 **Current Deployment:** The platform is currently deployed on **Polygon Amoy Testnet only** for development and testing purposes.
+Mainnet deployment is planned for future waves.

 ### 🎯 Development Path (5 Months)

 **PHASE 1: PATH TO FUNDING (2.5 Months)**